microsoft/BCTech/samples/Word/README.md

 # What is the Word add-in for document layouts in Business Central?
 Business Central 2024 release wave 2 (version 25) introduced a new Word add-in as a way to layout document reports with conditional visibility.

+# Design controls for document reports

+The new Word add-in for Business Central introduces design controls for the layout creator to encode the layout to conditional visibility of field, tables, table rows, and table columns based on data.
+It also includes a way for layout creators to include comments in the layout file.
+These comments will then be removed from the document when the report is rendered.

+## The *comment* control